UCL/ucl-latex-thesis-templates/README.md

 TeXShop and TeXMaker are both oriented around helping you write plaintext .tex files, while LyX is more aimed at presenting a structured document with some of the formatting rendered, to make it a little less abstract to work with.

+If you want something quick that runs entirely through a browser, so you don't even have to set up your own LaTeX installation, UCL also has a subscription for [Overleaf](https://overleaf.com), a service that does that.
+You'll have to register using your UCL email address to use the subscription.
+It's also good for working with someone else on a document, with live shared editing.

 #### What is the Makefile for?

 If you're using this from the Linux command-line, the Makefile defines a few things to make it easier to build the LaTeX document.
 If not, you can happily ignore it.